Approximation and estimation of scale functions for spectrally negative Levy processes: Statistical inference: Main theorems

 We will proceed with the statistical estimation of scale functions.
-When considering the practical use of $q$-scale functions, we usually consider applications to actuarial science in mind, where $X=(X_t)_{t\ge 0}$ is the dynamics of an insurance surplus model.
+When considering the practical use of $q$-scale functions, we usually {\red have} applications to actuarial science, where $X=(X_t)_{t\ge 0}$ is the dynamics of an insurance surplus model.
 Then, the coefficient of the linear term $c$ corresponds to the premium rate, so we specifically treat the value of $c$ as known in this paper.
-This also makes it easier to derive the asymptotic normality of the estimator of scale functions later.
-Of course, it is possible even if $c$ is unknown, but it requires more tedious discussions and will take more effort to reach asymptotic normality, which will be discussed elsewhere.